 Social Emotional Learning

 Social emotional learning is the process through which children learn to apply the knowledge, attitudes, and skills needed to understand and manage their own emotions, set and achieve goals, understand their peers, make strong friendships and relationships, and make responsible decisions.
 The emotional intelligence needed to work well with others and thrive in stressful situations is often referred to as ‘soft skills’, ‘mental toughness’, ‘grit’, ‘perseverance’, ‘character’, or ‘wisdom’.
-These are the characteristics that do not appear on a resume; but are often the most sought after by employers.
+These are the characteristics that do not appear on a resume; but are often the most sought after and valued by employers.
 They are also key factors in developing a healthy social life.

 Social emotional learning is comprised of five interwoven core competences that make up character development.
 These are: Self-Awareness, Self-Management, Responsible Decision Making, and Relationship Skills.